 What's New at Scranton?plus or minus

 We also have a number of combined or accelerated master's degree programs.
 High school seniors can now apply to all accelerated graduate direct-entry level programs.
-There is a new option for students applying to the Secondary Education/English major to also apply to the MS in Special Education (5-year program).
 Visit our list of programs.

-We now have a Division III Women's Golf team.
+We now have Division III Men's & Women's Indoor & Outdoor Track & Field teams.
 To read more about our teams, click here.

 The University of Scranton has been nationally recognized by many sources including the The Princeton Review, Entrepreneur, Barron’s "Best Buys in College Education" and U.S. News & World Report’s "America’s Best Colleges."
 For more information regarding national recognition, please click here.